-I. One of the following statements about any research that involves the collection of identifiable private information or identifiable biospecimens:

-- i) A statement that identifiers might be removed from the identifiable private information or identifiable biospecimens and that, after removal, the information or biospecimens could be used for future research studies or distributed to another investigator for future research studies without additional informed consent from the subject or LAR, if this might be a possibility; or - ii) A statement that the subject's information or biospecimens collected as part of the research, even if identifiers are removed, will not be used or distributed for

-15.1 Elements of Informed Consent Page 3 of 8 2.
-The subject or subject's legally authorized representative shall receive a copy of the signed and dated written informed consent form and any other written information provided to the subjects prior to participation.
+- I. One of the following statements about any research that involves the collection of identifiable private information or identifiable biospecimens: - i.
+A statement that identifiers might be removed from the identifiable private information or identifiable biospecimens and that, after removal, the information or biospecimens could be used for future research studies or distributed to another investigator for future research studies without additional informed consent from the subject or LAR, if this might be a possibility; OR - ii.
+A statement that the subject's information or biospecimens collected as part of the research, even if identifiers are removed, will not be used or distributed for future research studies. - 2.
+The subject or subject's legally authorized representative shall receive a copy of the signed and dated written informed consent form (including electronic forms) and any other written information provided to the subjects prior to participation.